hibernate/hibernate-ogm/README.md

     export MONGODB_PASSWORD=someP@ssw0rd
     mvn clean install -s settings-example.xml -DmongodbProvider=external

-Finally, you also can run the test suite against the in-memory "fake implementation" Fongo:

-    mvn clean install -s settings-example.xml -DmongodbProvider=fongo

 ### Neo4j

 For running the tests in the _neo4j_ and _integrationtest/neo4j_ modules, by default the